Aider-AI/aider/website/docs/dotenv.md

 # Config with .env

-You can use a `.env` file to store API keys and other settings for the models you use with aider
+You can use a `.env` file to store API keys and other settings for the models you use with aider.
 You can also set many general aider options in the `.env` file.